victormazzoni/tweakchallenge/README.md

 In order to test the functions locally, run the following command:

-- `serverless invoke local --function {FUNCTIONNAME}  --path src/functions/{FUNCTIONNAME}/mock.json`
+- `serverless invoke local --function {FUNCTIONNAME}  --path src/functions/mock.json`

-*Replacing {FUNCTIONNAME} with the function you're trying to test and updating the respective mock.json data with the parameters you want to test.
+*Replacing {FUNCTIONNAME} with the function you're trying to test and updating the mock.json data with the parameters you want to test.

 ### Remotely